albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     public class LightBoxTest {

       @Test
-      @DisplayName( "should be empty when no items are placed" ) public void shouldBeEmpty() {
+      @DisplayName( "should be empty when a new light box is created and no items are placed" ) public void shouldBeEmpty() {
         final LightBox box = new LightBox();
         assertTrue( box.isEmpty() );